France Foodie Itinerary

 From the white tablecloths of Parisian haute cuisine to the lively bouchons of Lyon, France can offer us a world of flavor.
 The sheer variety can even be a bit intimidating at times.
 If you jump right in and try whatever makes you curious, you can't go wrong.

 If you heard your wine radar pinging, it's because we're starting things out in Bordeaux.
 Wherever there are copious amounts of red wine, there are bound to be some equally indulgent meat dishes to pair it with.
 Bordeaux is no exception.

 What to eat: Entrecôte à la bordelaise.
-When visitng Bordeaux, this steak topped with a red wine, shallot, and butter sauce is the perfect match for the region's cabernet sauvignon and merlot-prominent wines.
-If you're interested in heartiness while skipping the meat, different preparations of cèpes, a local mushroom will surely do the trick.
+When visiting Bordeaux, this steak topped with a red wine, shallot, and butter sauce is the perfect match for the region's cabernet sauvignon and merlot-prominent wines.
+If you're interested in heartiness while skipping the meat, different preparations of cèpes, a local mushroom, will surely do the trick.

 Brittany and Normandy